 The Universal Numbering System is a widely used tooth numbering system globally.

 I hope this informative post helped you learn how teeth are numbered with various tooth numbering systems with teeth numbers and names.
-Do comment below if you have any questions or feedback.
+You can contact us if you have any questions or feedback.
 Share this article with your friends and family to make them aware.